BitcoinCharlotte/BitcoinCharlotte-Source/source/pleb-army.md

 ## Pleb Army Supporters

-Join the pleb army and support Bitcoin Charlotte.
+"The corrupt fear us, the honest support us, and the heroic join us."

 <!-- <i>We use this money for hosting events, server costs, meetup.com fees, Saturday Sats gifts, and promoting bitcoin through merchandise and educational material.</i> -->